dotnet/ClangSharp/README.md

                                            are commonly encountered for opaque handle like types such as HWND. exclude-enum-operators                   Bindings for operators over enum types should not be generated.
-These are largely unnecessary in C# as the operators are available by default. exclude-funcs-with-body                  Bindings for functions with bodies should not be generated. exclude-using-statics-for-enums          Enum usages should be fully qualified and should not include a corresponding 'using static EnumName;'
+These are largely unnecessary in C# as the operators are available by default. exclude-fnptr-codegen                    Generated bindings for latest or preview codegen should not use function pointers. exclude-funcs-with-body                  Bindings for functions with bodies should not be generated. preview-codegen-nint                     Generated bindings for latest or preview codegen should not use nint or nuint. exclude-using-statics-for-enums          Enum usages should be fully qualified and should not include a corresponding 'using static EnumName;'